alantech/anycloud/docs/start.md

 # Get started

 Anycloud deployments are configured using a local file in `~/.anycloud/deploy.json`.
-Each deployment will be keyed by a name and contain an array of cloud provider configurations (with credentials, region, etc.).
+Each deployment will be keyed by a name and contain an array of cloud provider configurations with `credentials`, `region` and `cloudProvider`.
+Possible values for `cloudProvider` are [`AWS`](#AWS) and [`GCP`](#GCP) and the other two fields will have a different possible values depending on which cloud provider it is.

 The schema for the `~/.anycloud/deploy.json` is as follows:

 ```
-[
+{
   "string": [
     {
+      "cloudProvider": "string",
+      "region": "string",
+      "credentials" {
         ...
       }
+    }
   ],
   "string": [
     {
+      "cloudProvider": "string",
+      "region": "string",
+      "credentials" {
         ...
+      }
     },
     {
+      "cloudProvider": "string",
+      "region": "string",
+      "credentials" {
         ...
       }
+    }
   ]
   ...
-]
+}
 ```

 Each cloud provider configuration within the deployment array has a different configuration schema.